 Differing from a public cloud computing environment, where multiple customers share the infrastructure, a private cloud is dedicated to a single customer.
 This means that all hardware and software is only accessible to that company.

 By having complete control over the cloud infrastructure, a company can ensure the protection of their confidential data and reduce the risk of a data breach.
 The security risks of cloud computing are mitigated as the company manages the security controls.

 Cloud computing has many benefits, allowing companies to streamline their operations and offset many physical secure data storage costs.
-The security threats associated with storing data in the cloud are an essential consideration, as data breaches are ever-present.
+The security issues in cloud computing must be considered, as data breaches are ever-present.
 The theft or loss of information can have far-reaching consequences for a company.

 However, the security risks of cloud computing can be mitigated by taking the correct precautions.
 Securing sensitive data with multiple backups and ensuring the regulatory compliance of cloud service vendors are two essential steps.
 Maintaining cloud security through penetration testing and employee training can also help to reduce the risk of a data breach.

 By understanding the security risks of cloud computing and implementing the appropriate security measures, companies can safely store their data in the cloud and reap the many benefits of this transformative technology.

 Browse more articles from our experts and discover how to make better use of IT in your business.

 As the most common form of cyber crime, phishing affects both individuals and businesses.
 Find out how attack vectors and trends are developing with the latest phishing statistics.
 Read More

 Read the latest cyber crime statistics, updated for December 2023, and see how the threat landscape has changed in recent years.
 Read More